apache/incubator-spot/spot-oa/ui/README.md

 From now on we assume you are familiar with ReactJS+Flux applications.

-For every path found on this document, "SPOT" refers to the path where Spot UI is intalled and "PIPELINE" the pipeline subfolder you want to work on.
+For every path found on this document, "SPOT" refers to the path where Spot UI is installed and "PIPELINE" the pipeline subfolder you want to work on.

 #### Development/Debugging process